SAP/fundamental-tools/README.md

   FLEET_LEN                     : 0,  // Maximum fleet object length
 ```

-Copy/paste UI elements required for the app, into [Fundamental Library Styles](https://sap.github.io/fundamental-styles/layouts/index.html) layouts.
-Elements can be of course modified, or written from scratch,
+HTML UI components can be copy/pasted to your app layouts and views, with or withot modifications.
+Components can be of also written from scratch, without using this toolset.

 ```html
 <!-- prettier-ignore -->